Israeli strikes across Gaza kill more than 400 Palestinians and shatter ceasefire with Hamas

 Talks on a second phase of the ceasefire had stalled

 The strikes came two months after a ceasefire was reached to pause the war.
-Over six weeks, Hamas released 25 Israeli hostages and the bodies of eight more in exchange for nearly 2,000 Palestinian prisoners in a first phase of the ceasefire.
+Over six weeks, Hamas released 25 Israeli hostages and the bodies of eight more in exchange for more than 1,700 Palestinian prisoners as agreed in the first phase.

-But since that ceasefire ended two weeks ago, the sides have not been able to agree on a way forward with a second phase aimed at releasing the 59 remaining hostages, 35 of whom are believed to be dead, and ending the war altogether.
+But since that phase ended two weeks ago, the sides have not been able to agree on a way forward with a second phase that was meant to free the 24 living hostages still in captivity and bring about an end to the war.
+Israel says Hamas also holds the remains of 35 captives.

 Hamas has demanded an end to the war and full withdrawal of Israeli troops in exchange for the release of the remaining hostages.
 Israel says it will not end the war until it destroys Hamas' governing and military capabilities and frees all hostages — two goals that could be incompatible.

-Netanyahu's office on Tuesday said Hamas had “repeatedly refused to release our hostages and rejected all offers it received from the U.S. presidential envoy, Steve Witkoff, and from the mediators.”
+Now Israel has demanded Hamas to release half of the remaining hostages in return for a promise to negotiate a lasting truce.
+Hamas instead wants to follow the original ceasefire deal reached by the two sides.

-Israel wants Hamas to release half of the remaining hostages in return for a promise to negotiate a lasting truce.
-Hamas instead wants to follow the ceasefire deal reached by the two sides, which calls for negotiations to begin on the ceasefire's more difficult second phase, in which the remaining hostages would be released and Israeli forces would withdraw from Gaza.
+Though Israeli forces have killed dozens of Palestinians who the military says approached its troops or entered unauthorized areas since the ceasefire began, the deal has largely held.
+Egypt, Qatar and the United States have been trying to mediate the next steps.

 Netanyahu faces mounting criticism